novalu/actions-on-google-typescript-template/README.md

 ## Support

 Feel free to use this project for building your actions.
 Pull request welcome.
+If you like the template, don't forget to leave a star!

 If you like to support me, buy me a beer using this PayPal link: [paypal.me/novalu](https://www.paypal.com/paypalme/my/profile).
 Thank you!